 - Your Driver’s License: This is important because you need to be able to verify your ability to drive and your identity.
 Both of these are verified with a driver’s license.

 - Proof of Insurance: When buying a car, you will likely need to have proof of insurance.
 This is required by law in almost every state.
 The reason that you will likely be required to show proof of insurance is for the safety of everyone.
 Accidents happen all the time, you want to make sure you are prepared for the unexpected.
+Your insurance agent can provide you with the documentation you need if you’re unsure.

 - Financial Information: If you plan on financing your car through the dealership you want to make sure you have any financial information you may need.
 You can also call and see what information they may need before looking at cars in person.
+They will typically run a credit report to ensure they’re selling a car to someone with a good credit history.

 - Proof of Residence: You can provide proof of residence by bringing in mail like a property tax receipt, a utility bill, posted mail with your name, a lease, an insurance card, etc. There are many forms of documentation that can apply.